Calcium, the most important mineral for bones?

 Mg citrate is ideal if you require a gentle laxative effect and it can be taken orally in powder or tablet/capsule form.
 Many who are Mg deficient, suffer with constipation.
 The powder form allows you to adjust your doses very accurately to suit you.
 It is also very useful for child constipation as it is completely tasteless and can be put into drinks or soups etc..

 If you don’t want a laxative effect then go for Mg chloride (MgCl2).
 This compound is totally bio-available and is by far the best supplement IMHO.
 (ReMag produced by Dr Carolyn Dean is MgCl2).
 Ionic Mg is also MgCl2.
 It can be used topically too.
 It is easily absorbed through the skin and those with a sensitive stomach will appreciate this form of Mg supplement.
-It is ideal for those who don’t like the taste, which can be easily disguised with a drop of cordial by the way.
+For those who don’t like the taste, it can be easily disguised with a drop of cordial.

 Mg oxide is the cheapest form of supplement and needs to be avoided.
 It will generally be inside inexpensive multivits and other low-priced supplements.
 It is poorly absorbed so you need a hefty dose most of which will go straight through you.

 Start searching for the best supplement for you and notice how different you feel after taking it for just a day or two.
 You will have more energy, you will sleep better, your digestion will improve, back aches, muscle spasms and cramps will diminish.
 The benefits are endless.
 By the way, an adult needs between 300 and 400mg of elemental Mg per day, minimum.
 I take between 500mg and 600mg per day of Mg Chloride, depending on what I’ve eaten.
-All my previous ailments have gone, including insomnia, digestion problems, eye twitches, back ache, painful muscle spasms, sciatica, brain fog, anxiety, depression, stress, anger, irritability, sound familiar?
-I’ve now started a new beginning and I feel great!!
-I want you to feel great too!
+All my previous ailments have gone, including digestion problems, eye twitches, back ache, painful muscle spasms, sciatica, brain fog, anxiety, depression, stress, anger, irritability, sound familiar?
+I still get insomnia sometimes but that is always after a day of not taking my quota of Mg.